 To start from the beginning, since I began this blog (over three years ago) for my own personal documentation of recovery, there has been so many positive life-changing events that have made me more aware of what I really value.
 By sharing my journey with you, it has helped in more ways than I could have imagined.
 Never would I have seen myself talking so openly and honestly about my deepest insecurities and feelings.
 Yet here I am, three years later studying psychology and counseling, and developing my own style of content for ‘The Growing Butterfly’.
 By giving hope, inspiration and positive vibes to others through my social media platforms and this blog, I have grown stronger and more confident in my ability to go on and guide others towards a happier and healthier lifestyle.

-However, back when I started blogging, my life was dramatically different to what it is today.
+However, back when I started blogging, my life was dramatically different from what it is today.
 I was extremely isolated, having no social circle except for my family.
 This allowed for more time to be spent concentrating on creating more and more for ‘The Growing Butterfly’, which is something that I don’t have anymore, but with good reason.
 As I have grown stronger in body and mind, doors have reopened and new ones have been found.
 There are many different things going on now that even I struggle to keep up with!
 Though I would not change any of part because I have worked damn hard to get here.

 So on this note, I thought I would share a few things about being a blogger and how it isn’t all it is cracked up to be, especially when you aren’t among the well-established bloggers in the industry.